github-linguist/linguist/CONTRIBUTING.md

 1. Add at least one sample for your extension to the [samples directory][samples] in the correct subdirectory.
    We prefer examples of real-world code showing common usage.
    The more representative of the structure of the language, the better.

+   **"Hello world" examples will not be accepted.**
 1. Open a pull request, linking to a [GitHub search result][search-example] showing in-the-wild usage.
    If you are adding a sample, please state clearly the license covering the code.
    If possible, link to the original source of the sample.
    If you wrote the sample specifically for the PR and are happy for it to be included under the MIT license that covers Linguist, you can state this instead.

-Additionally, if this extension is already listed in [`languages.yml`][languages] and associated with another language, then sometimes a few more steps will need to be taken:
+Additionally, if this extension is already listed in [`languages.yml`][languages] and associated with another language, then a few more steps will need to be taken:

-1. Make sure that example `.yourextension` files are present in the [samples directory][samples] for each language that uses `.yourextension`.
+1. Make sure that at least two example `.yourextension` files are present in the [samples directory][samples] for each language that uses `.yourextension`.
-1. Test the performance of the Bayesian classifier with a relatively large number (1000s) of sample `.yourextension` files (ping **@lildude** to help with this).
+1. If the two languages look vaguely similar, or one of the languages has uniquely identifiable characteristics, consider writing a [heuristic][] to help with the classification.

-   This ensures we're not misclassifying files.
-1. If the Bayesian classifier does a bad job with the sample `.yourextension` files then a [heuristic][] may need to be written to help.
+Remember, the goal here is to try and avoid false positives!

 See [My Linguist PR has been merged but GitHub doesn't reflect my changes][merged-pr] for details on when your changes will appear on GitHub after your PR has been merged.